UrbsLab/STREAMLINE/README.md

 We have recently submitted a publication introducing and applying STREAMLINE.
 See [below](#citation) for code citation information prior to publication.

 ## Quick Start
-The easiest way for anyone to run a quick analysis using STREAMLINE on Google Colaboratory:
+Click below for the easiest way for anyone to run an analysis using STREAMLINE (on Google Colaboratory):

 [Setting Up Your First Run](#setting-up-your-first-run)